 Available PS Forms:

 - PS Form 3817: Used for single pieces of mail.
-You’ll need to attach the fee and have the permit imprint.
+You will need to attach the fee and have the permit imprint.

 - PS Form 3877: Used for three or more pieces of mail.
 This is a USPS-approved, customer-generated itemized list and must contain the same information as the USPS form.